-[This is the first part of a special series, “Making of A Champion”, contributed by my equestrian daughters.
+[The first part of a special series, “Making of A Champion”, contributed by my equestrian daughters.
 This post is by my daughter, Elizabeth.]

 I am a hunter/jumper equestrian.
 It is my sport.
 It is my passion.
 And, it may be my profession.